 Our fundraising team uses information that is already in the public domain (information that has been published in print or online) to identify high net worth individuals who may be interested in supporting our work with a major gift.
 These publicly available sources of information include Companies House, the electoral register, the phone book, the Charity Commission’s Register of Charities, Who’s Who, LinkedIn, company annual reports, and articles in newspapers and magazines.
 We do not use publicly available sources which we consider would be intrusive for this purpose, such as Facebook, Twitter, JustGiving, the Land Registry, online planning applications or websites that are like these.

 Under data protection legislation, you have the right to object to your data being processed in this way.
 If you wish to opt out of being identified as a high net worth individual, please contact our fundraising team at this address: firstname.lastname@example.org

 We are also legally required to carry out checks on individuals who give us large donations, to comply with our duties in respect of anti-money laundering legislation and the prevention of fraud.

 When you purchase an item from our online shop, we may collect certain information from you – including your name, address, phone number, email address, Gift Aid status, marketing preferences, and payment details – so that we can process your purchase or contact you if we have any queries regarding your purchase.

 [Where you have purchased an item from our shop we may contact you again about similar products or services.
 We will always give you the opportunity to opt out of receiving further communications of this nature].

-When you provide St John Training Company Limited with your data, it is held and processed by St John.
+When you provide St John Ambulance Cymru with your data, it is held and processed by St John.
 Depending upon the communication preferences you select when registering your details, we may then also contact you for fundraising and marketing purposes, about the activities listed in the fundraising and marketing communications section of this policy.

 6. Social media/digital